khydesse/dotfiles/README.md

 # My Dotfiles

 These are the dotfiles for my Thinkpad X230 running NixOS stable.
 These instructions will get you a copy of my dotfiles up and running on your local machine

 ### Prerequisites

-Things you need to install
+Things you need to have installed

 ```
 git